 The board has established an on-going process for identifying, evaluating, and managing risk through the Enterprise Risk Management (ERM) Framework.
-These include the formation of a Risk Management Committee (RMC) which was delegated with the task of identifying risks within the Group.
+These include the formation of a Risk Management Committee (RMC) during the year that was delegated with the task of identifying risks within the Group.
 The Board through its Audit Committee regularly reviews this process.
 The main objective of the review is to formalize and embed a risk management process across the Group in order to sensitise all employees within the Group to risk identification, evaluation, control, ongoing monitoring, and reporting.
-The formalisation of the ERM framework will encompasses the following activities:
+Through the formalisation of the Enterprise Risk Management (ERM) framework, the following initiatives were undertaken during the financial year:

-- To update on a regular basis the risk profiles of companies in the Group according to the ERM framework; - To further embed a risk awareness culture and risk management process within the Group, the risk management training for selected management will be conducted on an ongoing basis; - To execute risk-based internal audit with periodic review by Audit Committee and the Board on the adequacy and integrity of the system of internal control.
+- To update on a regular basis the risk profiles of companies in the Group according to the Risk Management Policy and Procedures; - To further embed a risk awareness culture and risk management process within the Group, the risk management training for selected management and staff will be conducted on an ongoing basis; - To roll out the ERM review to the companies in the Group upon the identification, assessment, evaluation of all principal business risk and controls.
+Management will consider the residual risk treatment options and prepare the action plans, with implementation time scales to address the risks and controls issues; - To review the submission of periodic risk management reports to the RMC for tabling to the Audit Committee (AC); - To execute risk-based internal audit with periodic review by Audit Committee and the Board on the adequacy and integrity of the system of internal control.